keczmerski/Coding-Tests/README.md

 While looking for a new job in software development and I have faced a fair number of coding challenges along the way.
 This GitHub page was set up to allow all potential employers to access all or most of the coding chalenges that I have completed.

 An effort has been made to clearly spell out what the code requirements are for any method or class.
 In some cases, there may have been a more detailed requirements documentation provided from the requesting potential employer.
 When necessary, I may have fully or partially plagiarized those requirements.
-Please forgive the indiscretion, this is part of why I have not made this GitHub page fully public.
-To be fair to the interviewing parties, I will never provide information matching employers with coding challenges.
+Please forgive the indiscretion, to be as fair to the interviewing parties as possible, I will never provide information matching employers with coding challenges.

 Project or file  | Technology stack           | Content
 -----------------|----------------------------|------------